davidleitw/Blog/content/posts/daily/day1/index.md

 - [x] LeetCode: 1108.
 Defanging an IP Address
 - [x] LeetCode: 1342.
 Number of Steps to Reduce a Number to Zero
 - [x] LeetCode: 1688.
 Count of Matches in Tournament
 - [x] LeetCode: 1769.
-Minimum Number of Operations to Move All Balls to Each Box
+Minimum Number of Operations to Move All Balls to Each Box -> Not the best solution.

 #### 2021/03/08 ~ 2021/03/14
+- [x] LeetCode: 51.
+N-Queens
+- [x] LeetCode: 52.
+N-Queens II
 - [x] *LeetCode: 92.
 Reverse Linked List II